 The server administrator can create accounts for users and assign them to selected groups – roles, granting rights to view, create and execute selected reports.
 There should also be no problem with the configuration of authentication via LDAP.

 According to the producer, the commercial version of JRS additionally enables the user to create report templates by dragging and dropping from a web browser, just like in Jaspersoft Studio.
 Moreover, it gives you the options to create and view dashboards, and virtualize data from many remote systems to a single metadata string.
 That, in turn, allows for complex analyses without ETL or big data warehouses.
-With JRS you can create interactive table transformations (pivot), charts, and real-time recalculations.
+With JRS you can create interactive table transformations (pivot), build a pivot table, charts, and real-time recalculations.

 Detailed version comparison can be found here.